The prevalence of smoking in the general population

 A very large number of daily smokers

-Daily smoking clearly surpasses occasional use.
-Based on the 2017 ESS study, more than two-thirds of smokers smoke daily (OBSAN, 2021[9]), or almost one person in five out of the general population age 15 and up (19.1%).
-For men, this proportion reaches 21.5% (as compared to 31.0% of all smokers), and for women it is 16.8% (out of 23.3% of all women), which represents more than one woman out of six age 15 and over in Switzerland.
+Daily tobacco use clearly exceeds occasional use.
+Based on ESS data from 2017 (Note: results not yet available based on ESS data from 2022), more than two-thirds of female smokers smoke every day (OBSAN, 2021[9]), or nearly one in five people in the entire population aged 15 and over (19.1%).
+Among men, this share reached 21.5% (for a total of 31.0% of smokers) and among women 16.8% (for a total of 23.3% of smokers), which represents more than one in six women aged 15 and over in Switzerland.

 It should be noted that analyses of the data from the CoRolAR study, which were performed for the Monitorage Suisse des addictions, highlighted the fact that the proportion of smokers was clearly higher among those with less education, especially for men (Gmel et al., 2017[10]); while 27.0% of men having completed only the nationally required level of education smoked daily, only 10.2% of men with a university or technical college education were doing this.